 Like many things European, the deeper you dig, you’ll find that “all roads lead to Rome.”

-This makes aïoli (garlic and olive oil emusion sauce) at least 2,000 years old, and it’s probably much older than that if it was mentioned in Pliny’s encyclopedia.
+This makes aïoli (garlic and olive oil emulsion sauce) at least 2,000 years old, and it’s probably much older than that if it was mentioned in Pliny’s encyclopedia.

 What’s the difference between Aïoli sauce and Mayonnaise?

-In a nutshell, eggs, garlic and olive oil are what separate traditional French mayonnaise from a classic Aïoli sauce, the original recipe.
+In a nutshell, mustard, eggs, garlic and olive oil are what separate traditional French mayonnaise from a classic Aïoli sauce, the original recipe without eggs.

-Mayonnaise and aioli sauces are both emulsion sauces created when two substances that don’t want to mix are forced to mix.
+Mayonnaise and aioli sauces are both emulsion sauces created when two substances don’t want to mix but are forced to mix together.
 In cooking, this usually refers to oil being whisked vigorously into something water-based.
 The oil breaks up into tiny droplets that then get suspended within the liquid.

 In the case of French Mayonnaise, a neutral oil is whisked vigorously as it’s slowly dripped into a mixture of salt, egg yolk and vinegar (the liquids).

-Aioli sauces doesn’t use a neutral oil.
-Instead, it’s made with olive oil which you also whisk vigorously into a mixture of lemon juice and mashed garlic.
+Instead, Aioli is made with olive oil, which you also whisk vigorously into a mixture of lemon juice and mashed garlic.
 As I mentioned earlier, some recipes use eggs now.
 Purists say that there should not be any egg in a true Aioli sauce.
 Don’t say that to a French person.

 Directions: The recipe below is enough for two to four people.